 3).
-If you aren’t sure of something, look it up or ask the composer
+If you aren’t sure of something, don’t be afraid to ask

 You can see from Taylor Swift’s sheet music, how important production is to a song.
 You can give just a piece of sheet music to 50 producers and I bet they would all interpret it completely differently (not that we all read sheet music, but we’d all hire people and produce it in a different way).
 That’s why it is so important to hire a producer you trust and who is on the same page as you!
 If you want to make sure the producer executes the song you’re envisioning, fill out my free sheets for your music and give them to your producer.
 They are available here and you can get the entire book here: https://payhip.com/b/9qjd

 Will you try reading sheet music?
 If so, give me a tweet and let me know!I'm going to start learning to read sheet music!
 Click To Tweet

 Do you have any tips on how to read sheet music?
 I’d love to know them!
 Shoot me a comment and let me know!

 Also, I have to give a shoutout to Virtual Sheet Music, Inc. for supporting this post.
 If you need any sheet music to practice reading bars, you can click that link and if you buy any I’ll make a few cents!
 Wins all around.